OpenIDC/mod_auth_openidc/README.md

 See the Wiki pages with Frequently Asked Questions at:
   https://github.com/pingidentity/mod_auth_openidc/wiki
-There is a (recently created) Google Group/mailing list at:
+There is a Google Group/mailing list at:
   [mod_auth_openidc@googlegroups.com](mailto:mod_auth_openidc@googlegroups.com)
 The corresponding forum/archive is at:
   https://groups.google.com/forum/#!forum/mod_auth_openidc